uchchwas/Uva/README.md

-# Uva
+# URI
-Solved problems in UVA
+Solved problems in URI